syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Bookmark-navigation.md

 {% endhighlight %}
 {% endtabs %}

+### Navigating to custom bookmarks

+You can navigate to the desired custom bookmark destination using the `GoToBookmark` method.

+{% tabs %}
+{% highlight c# %}

+//Get the ith bookmark from the collection.
+CustomBookmark customBookmark = pdfViewerControl.CustomBookmarks[i];

+//Navigate to the bookmark
+pdfViewerControl.GoToBookmark(customBookmark);

+{% endhighlight %}
+{% endtabs %}

 ### Rename custom bookmarks using the bookmark context menu
-Tap the context menu button on the custom bookmark to be edited and tap “Rename”.
-Enter the new name in the dialog box that will appear and tap “Ok”
+Tap the context menu button on the custom bookmark to be edited and choose "Rename" and enter the desired name.

 ![Bookmark context menu](pdfviewer_images/BookmarkContextMenu.png)